discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/03-css.md

 `discourse_theme` will sync this change up to your site instantly, and the change should appear in your browser.

 Great!
-Now your banner's colours will match the site colour scheme, and automatically adjust based on light/dark modes.
+Now your banner's colors will match the site color scheme, and automatically adjust based on light/dark modes.

 For more information about the variables available, check out [this document](https://meta.discourse.org/t/77551)